 Remember, your profession’s board or regulatory department does not have your best interests at heart.
 You are never guaranteed due process.
 In fact, it’s typically the board’s objective to protect the consumer.
 Don’t rely on it to safeguard your career!

-In addition to improving your chances of an acceptable outcome, a skilled license defense attorney can help you handle the day-to-day aspects of your work.
+In addition to improving your chances of an acceptable outcome, a skilled Phoenix license defense attorney can help you handle the day-to-day aspects of your work.
 Stressed by the details of your case, you may otherwise let your business suffer.
 The right attorney can grant you valuable peace of mind during this ordeal, allowing you to focus on other urgent matters.

 The concerns outlined above are particularly relevant for lawyers facing license review.
 Yes, you’re familiar with the local legal system, and yes, you’re confident in your abilities.
 That doesn’t make it wise to defend yourself.
 Whether you work in family law, personal injury, or any other practice area, your clients deserve your full attention during this difficult time.
-Let somebody else take on the burden of license defense.
+Let somebody else take on the burden of professional license defense casework.

 Once a complaint has been filed, you should receive notice from the board or department responsible for your investigation.
 You may also receive a request for a written response.

 Upon establishment of jurisdiction, an investigator will be assigned to your case.
 This person may seek employee files, police records, or third-party information in an attempt to discover the details surrounding the complaint.
 The investigator may also contact the person responsible for the complaint.
-In many cases this person’s name is a matter of public record.
+In many cases, this person’s name is a matter of public record.
 Occasionally, however, their identity will be kept private, especially if the department deems that accusations could place the complainant at personal risk.

-For small business owners, complaint investigation often includes practice observation and thorough compliance inspections.
-It is therefore important to work with an attorney familiar with your industry to determine what, exactly, could constitute a breach of compliance.
+For local small business owners, complaint investigation often includes practice observation and thorough compliance inspections.
+It is therefore important to work with an attorney familiar with your professional industry to determine what, exactly, could constitute a breach of compliance.

 Once the investigator has reviewed evidence and interviewed witnesses, this information is presented to the department or board responsible for licensing.
 The department then determines whether disciplinary action is warranted.
 Administrative action will only be pursued if a preponderance of evidence indicates the licensee’s guilt.